archaicvirus/Craptorio/README.md

 To cover the main factorio game loop, which is mining resources and using belts, inserters, and machines to craft science-packs which are used to research new technologies.

-I have more hours in Factorio that I want to admit.
-I absolutely love this game, and it's the best 20-30$ I have ever spent on a video game.
 This is a passion project for me, and I am putting as much time into this as I can for now.
-That is between IRL work and life's distractions.
+That is between IRL work and daily obligations.

 With that being said, not much is final ATM.
 Many game-mechanics will likey be left out due to the constraints imposed by the Tic-80 dev enviornment.
 This is the point obviously, (or perhaps not so obvious to some) however